Quorum: Wisconsin (2011)

-During the 2011 Wisconsin protests, fourteen Democratic members of the Wisconsin Senate went to Illinois in order to bust the necessary 20-member quorum.
-Democrats in the Indiana House of Representatives did the same in order to block another union-related bill, causing the legislative clock on the bill to expire.
-Traveling out of their state placed these legislators beyond the jurisdiction of state troopers who could compel them to return to the chamber.
+During the 2011 Wisconsin protests, fourteen Democratic members of the Wisconsin Senate went to Illinois in order to break the necessary 20-member quorum.
+This was done in order to prevent a vote on right-to-work legislation.
+The legislature issued warrants to attempt to secure the members' arrests, but traveling out of the state placed these legislators beyond the jurisdiction of state troopers who could compel them to return to the chamber.
+After a month, the Republican leadership of the Senate stripped certain portions from the bill that lowered the quorum threshold required to pass the bill.
+The absent members returned a few days after the amended bill passed.